What is the message? Perspectives on Visual Data Communication: Background

-Scientific American, the oldest continuously published magazine in the United States, is situated between scientific journals and the mass media in the science communication landscape.
-Alongside other popular science magazines (i.e. New Scientist or the German language GEO) and more generalized outlets which regularly publish on climate change and COVID-19 (i.e. The Atlantic or The New Yorker), Scientific American offers dedicated science-related coverage to educated and interested audiences \citep{born2022}.
-The magazine publishes in-depth feature articles, news stories, and expert opinions as well as other media, both print and online, reaching millions of people globally each month \footnote{\url{https://www.scientificamerican.com/page/about-scientific-american} (Retrieved in September 2022)}.
-Scientific American has been the subject of prior research, which has, e.g., discussed the role of the magazine for independent science enthusiasts \citep{johnston2018} and linguistic strategies and word usage patterns in the context of the scientific discourse \citep{ye2021,kirk2021}.
-Data visualizations in Scientific American have not yet been the subject of research.
+Scientific American, the oldest continuously published magazine in the English-speaking world, is situated between scientific journals and mass media in the science communication landscape.
+Alongside other popular science magazines (e.g., New Scientist or the German-language GEO) and more general outlets that regularly publish on climate change and COVID-19 (e.g., The Atlantic or The New Yorker), Scientific American offers dedicated science-related coverage to educated and interested audiences.
+Available both in print and online formats, it reaches millions of people globally each month \footnote{\url{https://www.scientificamerican.com/page/about-scientific-american} (retrieved in February 2026)}.
+While the language used by Scientific American has been the subject of prior research \citep{fjohnston2018vaunting,ye2021abstracts,kirk2021visualization}, its data visualizations remain largely unstudied, leaving open questions about how complex scientific topics are communicated visually to public audiences.
+This paper is part of a broader research project on data visualizations in Scientific American.
+In related work, we examine the production context of visualizations from a socio-technical perspective, including the practices and decisions through which they are created \citep{gregory2024data}.
+The present paper instead examines how data visualizations, including their design choices, communicate meaning across production and interpretation, using articulated takeaway messages as an analytic lens.

-While there is a vast amount of research on interactions with data visualizations in general, most of it has focused on perceptual studies investigating visual encodings of specific data types (see \citet{franceroni2021} for a review) rather than on sensemaking processes.
-Based on such studies, the data visualization community has proposed a wide range of broad and specific guidelines to tailor chart design to our visual system (e.g. \citet{bertin1968}, \citet{cleveland1984}, \citet{munzner2014}).